 Given the immense damage to the planet that raising cows causes it’s also very kind to nature.

-Choosing a vegan shoe is choosing sustainable living.
+Choosing a vegan shoe is choosing sustainable living for all.

 We get it, not everyone is ready to abandon their steak dinners just yet.
 But would it hurt to stop using leather now that plant-based equivalents exist?

-So, with that in mind, let’s explore out top picks for vegan shoe brands in 2020.
+So, with that in mind, let’s explore our top picks for vegan shoe brands in 2021.
 Get your vegan fashion on!

 NATIVE SHOES started way back in 2007 when some crazy Canadians went snowboarding together in Canada.